 It is possible for alternative dispute resolution processes to make agreements/arrangements that courts may not enforce or order e.g. policy changes in a business/cross-border arbitration

-There are various forms of alternative dispute resolution including arbitration, mediation, negotiation, and expert determination.
+There are four main methods of alternative dispute resolution including arbitration, mediation, negotiation, and expert determination.
 The most common ones are arbitration and mediation.

 Arbitration is a procedure in which a dispute is submitted, by agreement of the parties, to one or more arbitrators who make a binding decision on the dispute.
 In choosing arbitration, the parties opt for a private dispute resolution procedure instead of going to court.